 Kochville water and sewer customers are billed quarterly based on water usage plus a readiness-to-serve charge for meter reading and maintenance.
-Current water and sewer rates are published as Resolution 14-032 water and sewer rates and charges
+Current water and sewer rates Effective May 1, 2019: Resolution 19-13

 Water conservation measures help to protect our water supply.
 And they can save you money by reducing your water/sewer bill.

 One such water conservation measure is the following schedule for watering lawns during the months May through August:

 - If your address ends in an odd number, water your lawn on Tuesdays, Thursdays and Saturdays